-- tenants' homes are well maintained, with repairs and improvements carried out when required, and tenants are given reasonable choices about when work is done.
-(SSHC Outcome 5: Repairs, maintenance and improvements). - 1.3 Our Repairs and Maintenance Policy has been developed to contribute to this by providing a clear framework to achieve a high quality, effective and efficient repairs and maintenance service which delivers value for money for all our customers.
+'Tenants homes are well maintained, with repairs and improvements carried out when required, and tenants are given reasonable choices about when work is done.
+(SSHC Outcome 5: Repairs, maintenance and improvements)'.

+- 1.3.
+This Repairs and Maintenance Policy has been developed to contribute to this by providing a clear framework to achieve a high quality, effective and efficient repairs and maintenance service which delivers value for money for all our customers. - 1.4.
+This framework has been produced following the successful re-tendering of the Repairs and Maintenance contracts.
+The ethos of the new contracts reflects internal stakeholder feedback and customer satisfaction data so as to allow increased performance management of contracts as well as more targeted service standards for our varied customer groups.

-2.0 SCOPE OF THE POLICY
+2. SCOPE OF THE POLICY

-2.1 This Policy will apply to all buildings in our ownership and to all individuals employed and/or engaged by us.
+2.1.
+This policy will apply to all buildings in our ownership and to all individuals employed and/or engaged by us, though the level of maintenance service will vary based on the nature of the tenure and/or tenancy agreement between Eildon and the customer.
 It covers all aspects of the reactive, cyclical and planned maintenance service delivered by us and our partners, contractors or other agencies at times.